GDSalvo/Radiolysis-simulations-with-Rad4D-/README.md

 ### 1. Running AuRaCh Python Script:
 - Launch the AuRaCh by executing the script in Python [(Link)](https://github.com/BirkFritsch/Radiolysis-simulations).
 Ensure that the input file names are correct as provided by authors (`C0_name.txt`, `reactions_name.txt`,`settings.txt`).
-- Download from here the AuRach2COMSOL script and execute it in Python.
+- Launch the AuRach2COMSOL script in Python.
 Ensure that the output data files `C0_name_COMSOL.txt`,`Reactions_name_COMSOL.txt` are saved in an accessible location for MATLAB.
+- Note that this first step can be skipped to test Rad4D with example files in the MATLAB folder of this repository.
+These files are equivalent to AuRaCh2COMSOL output files that are created following the previous two sub-steps.
+To the test the example, start at step 2.

 ### 2. Processing with MATLAB and Livelink for MATLAB:
 - **Start MATLAB:**